An education degree prepares you for a range of careers working with children and young people

 • organisation and time-management skills - essential for managing a teaching workload and getting planning and marking done on time

-• self-management - helping you to work effectively and reflect on your personal practice and make improvements.
+• self-management - helping you to work effectively, reflect on your personal practice and make improvements.

-If you want to work in secondary education discover the essential skills for a secondary school teacher.
+If you want to work in secondary education, find out about the subject knowledge and skills you'll need to become a secondary school teacher.

 Further study